LudvigOlsen/groupdata2/readme.md

 * Find package name reflecting the focus on grouping
 * Update old tutorial and include as vignette
 * Setup testing
 * Change/add aliases for functions
+* fold() - implement force_equal (n.b. should be special for greedy and staircasing)